Writer. Accredited Editor. Speaker. Podcaster. Dream Releaser.

 I studied journalism and worked as a reporter for radio and television, thousands of years ago.
-I regret not asking Torville and Dean for their autographs.
+I regret not asking the ice dancers Torville and Dean for their autographs.

 I love animals, especially dogs.
 Mine fill my life with joy and shouting.
 Killarney, the Small Blue Dog after whom my business is named, recently “retired” aged nearly 17.
 Rufus, the Medium Red Dog, was born to my mother’s border collie.

 I love hiking, despite having bad knees.
 Or perhaps I just want an excuse to visit hiking shops, which offer a lot of nifty gadgets for inflated prices.
 I actually do walk in the rain rather than just talk about it with a dreamy expression, and I have the Gortex-lined shoes to prove it.

 I love camping, and know how to wash the dishes in a plastic bowl.
 I’ve also travelled a lot internationally.
 My favourite stop in any foreign country is not a museum but a food store; you can learn so much about how people live by seeing how they shop and what they eat.